johngodlee/phd_thesis/README.md

 `snippets/` contains bits of code used to compile the thesis:

 * `preamble.tex` contains all the preamble material used for the thesis.
 It is also called by `chapter.tex`.
+* `geometry.tex` defines page geometry for the thesis
+* `geometry_nice.tex` defines page geometry for the standalone chapters
-* `chapter.tex` contains a skeleton file to create individually formatted chapters.
+* `chapter.tex` contains a skeleton to create individually formatted chapters.
 * `definitions.tex` contains thesis-level LaTeX variables: thesis title, author name, thesis date, etc.

 ![Directory and dependency structure for `main.tex`](drawio/struc.png)